- When we find ourselves in frustrating situations, we can easily lose control and experience an emotional meltdown.

 - Finally, employ a handful of breathing techniques until you feel calm: diaphragmatic breathing or alternate nostril breathing might get the job done.

-I know I don’t have to ask if you’ve ever found yourself in a completely frustrating situation.
-We’ve all been there: you’re stuck at the DMV, waiting (for what feels like an eternity) in line just to get a number and wait for even longer; you’ve been working extra hard at work to prove your worth and ensure you get that well-deserved promotion… but your lazy coworker gets it instead; or, more simply, everything’s just not panning out the way you hoped and your day sucks.
+Have you ever found yourself completely frustrated?
+We’ve all been there: you’re stuck at the DMV, waiting in line for hours, just to get a number and wait for even longer; you’ve been working extra hard at work to prove your worth and ensure you get that well-deserved promotion… but your lazy coworker gets it instead; or, more simply, little things throughout your day are going wrong and you feel emotionally defeated.

-In any case, you’re on the verge of an emotional breakdown.
-For some, this means tears are threatening to fill their eyes.
-For others, this means a racing heart and shaky hands.
-But for most, it means an influx of stress, negativity, and a worsening of the situation at hand.
-So, how can we prevent that emotional meltdown from reaching fruition and wreaking complete and utter havoc?
+Whatever it is that’s made you feel defeated, you’re on the verge of an emotional breakdown.
+For some, this means their eyes are welling with tears, threatening to fall at any moment.
+For others, this means a racing heart and trembling hands.
+But for most, it means an influx of stress, negativity, and a bad end to a bad day.
+So, how can we prevent that emotional meltdown from wreaking complete and utter havoc?
 Robyn Gold, a licensed clinical social worker, outlines a few steps, of which focus on understanding your frustration, tuning into your body, and practicing different breathing exercises:

-1) Evaluate your thoughts associated with the frustration.
+1) Evaluate the thoughts associated with your frustration.

-2) Determine if you’re upset about a present or past situation.
+2) Answer this: Are you upset about a present or past situation?

-Now, take some more time to think about whether your frustration truly stems from your current situation or if, instead, it is rooted in something deeper from the past.
+Take some time to think about whether your frustration truly stems from your current situation or if, instead, it is rooted in something deeper—perhaps an event from your past.
 “Think about whether the frustration is being caused by what you’re actually dealing with in the present, or if your present situation is reminding you of a more emotionally tumultuous, negative situation from your past,” says Gold.
 “For example, someone who has a history of being bullied in childhood may be more combative or easily angered in the present if a stranger calls them a bad name for no reason on the subway.
 You can calm this frustration by staying present in the moment.”

 3) Tune into your body and where the frustration is manifesting.

-Once you’ve dedicated some time to evaluating the frustrating situation as well as your thoughts, look at where your emotions are manifesting in your body.
-Then, focus on relaxing that part of your body.
+Now is the time to look at where your emotions are manifesting in your body.
+Then, try focusing on relaxing that part of your body.
 “If you tune into your body and notice you’re feeling your frustration in your chest, it may be helpful to place a hand on your chest as you breathe to ground yourself,” Gold explains.
 “Oftentimes, people become frustrated in situations in which they don’t have control.
 In these cases, there may be other emotions such as fear or anxiety that are underlying or accompanying the frustration.
 By focusing on what you do have control over, you may feel more empowered to problem solve, which can help you feel less frustrated.”